sfu-discourse-lab/GenderGapTracker/NLP/evaluation/src/README.md

 # Extracting quotes, named entities and gender

 This directory stores the scripts and methodology used to evaluate quotes and named entities extracted by the NLP pipeline.
-The earlier version of the evaluation scripts relied on the user running `quote_extractor.py` and `entity_gender_annotator.py` *directly on the database* to generate results, whose results could then be evaluated vs. human annotated data.
-However, this approach came with some downsides:

-* In May 2020, the Discourse Processing Lab collaborated with Masters students from the University of British Columbia to explore ways to improve quote extraction.
-Due to permissions issues with external vendors, a standalone quote extraction evaluation pipeline had to be used.
-* It was thus decided to use static copies of the 98 articles (.txt files) to perform quote evaluation.
+The following sequence of steps is followed to run the NLP pipeline on the evaluation data.

-## 1. Run the quote extractor using the latest quote extractor code
+## 1. Run the quote extractor
-The version of the quote extractor stored in this directory (`quote_extractor_latest.py`) contains the exact same methods as the one running on the database in production.
-However, it looks for a `rawtext/` directory that contains 98 `.txt` files of each article's body field instead.
+The quote extractor (`quote_extractor_latest.py`) looks for a `rawtext/` directory that contains 98 `.txt` files that house each article's body.

 ### Unzip the rawtext files in the current path
 The directory containing the raw text files of the correct IDs is provided in the current path.